 11.4 Membership and participation in the Executive Committee

-11.4.4 Executive Committee Members shall be permitted to nominate in writing a person to attend and vote at a specific Executive Committee meeting on their behalf.
-No written proxy notification is needed if it is apparent that the person attending the Executive Committee meeting has the reasonable authority of that Member to represent views on his/her behalf.
+11.4.3 Executive Committee person-members shall be permitted to nominate in writing a person to attend and vote at a specific Executive Committee meeting on their behalf.
+No written proxy notification is needed if it is apparent that the person attending the Executive Committee meeting has the reasonable authority of that Full Member to represent views on his/her behalf.

 11.5 Voting in the Executive Committee